-Variable Name Description Units Limitations and (Type) Description Spritish Default Value Gaprecov (R) Fraction of relocated fuel allowed to recover before hard contact occurs.
+Variable Name Description Units Limitations and (Type) British SI Default Value Gaprecov (R) Fraction of relocated fuel allowed to recover before hard contact occurs.
 This fraction will be added to the fuel surface as permanent deformation. fraction Default = 0.5 nread (R) Flag to start from a restart file.
 The value of nread is the time step to start from.
 Note: User must switch the restart-write tape file number from 12 to 13 to make it a restart-read tape.
-N/A Default = 0 restarttime (R) Problem time to use for a restart calculation.
-Problem time of $<$ 0 will default to the last calculation time s If < 0, will use last restart time. nrestr(I) Flag for writing a restart file 0 = No restart file 1 = Write restart file N/A Default = 0
+N/A Default = 0 restarttime (R) calculation Problem time of < 0 will s If < 0, will use last restart time. nrestr (I) Flag for writing a restart file 0 = No restart file 1 = Write restart file N/A Default = 0